Analysis | What the Return of the Taliban Means for Afghanistan

 4. What are the Taliban’s relations with terrorist groups?

-Afghanistan is a magnet for Muslim extremists because of its weak government and legendary status as the place where jihadists first defeated a superpower – the Soviet Union in 1989.
+Afghanistan is a magnet for Muslim extremists because of its weak government and legendary status as the place where jihadis first defeated a superpower – the Soviet Union in 1989.
 Two groups are of greatest concern to the U.S. and its allies.

-• al-Qaeda: The American invasion of Afghanistan in 2001 was provoked by the Taliban’s refusal to extradite al-Qaeda leader Osama bin Laden after his group attacked the U.S. homeland on Sept.
+• Al-Qaeda: The American invasion of Afghanistan in 2001 was provoked by the Taliban’s refusal to extradite al-Qaeda leader Osama bin Laden after his group attacked the U.S. homeland on Sept.
 11 of that year.
 An al-Qaeda force ranging from several dozen to 500 men remains in Afghanistan, according to a report by a UN Security Council committee.
 In exchange for a U.S. promise to remove its forces from Afghanistan, the Taliban agreed in early 2020 to prevent groups from using the country as a launchpad for attacks.
-Months before gaining power, the Taliban began tightening its control over al-Qaeda by registering foreign jihadists and restricting them, the UN committee said.
+Months before gaining power, the Taliban began tightening their control over al-Qaeda by registering foreign jihadis and restricting them, the UN committee said.
 However, ties between the groups remain close through shared ideology and intermarriage.
 American intelligence officials have estimated that al-Qaeda would need a year or two to rebuild the capacity to strike the U.S. at home again.

 • Islamic State: The Afghan franchise of this group, known as IS-Khorasan, is much more active than al-Qaeda and has an estimated 2,200 fighters.
 It is at odds with the Taliban, with whom it has fought for years.
 Islamic State views the Muslim world as one entity that should be united under a single Islamic ruler and lambasts the Taliban for being a nationalist movement.
 It continued to carry out attacks, often aimed at Afghanistan’s Shiite community, after the U.S. and its allies left the country.
 The Taliban have vowed to combat the group and have an incentive to do so, as IS-Khorasan seeks to lure away Taliban fighters who want an even stricter interpretation of Islamic law in Afghanistan.

-The U.S. vowed to combat threats from Afghanistan after its military withdrawal using so-called over the horizon capabilities, which include drone, missile and long-range bomber strikes as well as commando infiltrations.
-However, the loss of in-country bases and on-the-ground intelligence make it much more difficult to pull off such operations successfully.
+The U.S. vowed to combat threats from Afghanistan after its military withdrawal using so-called over-the-horizon capabilities, which include drone, missile and long-range bomber strikes as well as commando infiltrations.
+However, the loss of in-country bases and on-the-ground intelligence makes it much more difficult to pull off such operations successfully.

 More stories like this are available on bloomberg.com